 Similar to the Newsroom, Gemini also offers a blog, featuring articles about all things cryptocurrency.
 In this area, one can find articles ranging from the KYC process, to partnership announcements, interviews with Gemini employees, and more.

 There are very few exchanges that have gone the length that Gemini has in order to meet full regulatory compliance and transparency.
 Much of Gemini’s offerings (particularly their cold-storage offering) can be considered state-of-the-art, as many platforms around the space have come to trust Gemini and their products.
 When compared to other exchanges, Gemini comes on top again and again with regards to full transparency and security.
 To help ensure customers’ trust, the company has gone great lengths to put their company to the test by continually auditing and publicly publishing all reports.
 It must be repeated again that it is very rare to see an exchange continually put forth an effort to remain in the best condition possible.

 Opening An Account On Gemini Exchange

 Opening an account on Gemini is relatively straightforward, though, as this is a regulated exchange, Gemini will require personal information to comply with Know-Your-Customer/Anti-Money Laundering laws.
 To begin the sign up process, simply click the “Get Started” button in the header of Gemini’s web page.
 From here, the new user will be asked whether the new account is for individual use or institutional use.

 Gemini will then require the user to input the country in which they reside.
 A small note will appear announcing whether or not Gemini’s services are supported in the provided location.

-After the phone number has been linked, Gemini will ask for some more personal information including the user’s Date of Birth, and another unique identifier such as a Social Security Number (if in USA).
+After the phone number has been linked, Gemini will ask for some more personal information, including the user’s Date of Birth, and another unique identifier such as a Social Security Number (if in the USA).